AntogamerYT/stumblespammer/README.md

 # Stumble Spammer

+**A rewrite (yes, already) will be coming in the next days: this will make the bot faster and more precise**

 This bot will help you spam Bug Bot, Stumble Guys' discord bug report bot

 **I, ANTOGAMER, AM NOT RESPONSIBLE FOR ANY OF YOUR DISCORD ACCOUNT BANS MADE FROM THIS USERBOT, PROCEED AT YOUR RISK!
 I HIGHLY RECOMMEND USING AN ALT**